brittanymoore/angularjs-demo-todo/README.md

 | Dev               | build          | dev      | false  |
 | Prod              | build:prod     | dist     | true   |

-Each mode has a start command similar to the one above, which can be used to launch the app locally.
+Each mode has a start command that can be used to launch the app locally.

 ```
 npm run start